- Angie Singer

 Experience

-- Retained by the New Brunswick Department of Environment and Local Government in March 2022 as special advisor with regard to implementation of New Brunswick’s local government reform legislation (An Act Respecting Local Governance Reform);
+- Special advisor to New Brunswick Department of Environment and Local Government with regard to implementation of New Brunswick’s local government reform legislation (2022-2023);

-- In December 2020, appointed interim solicitor for the Municipality of the County of Annapolis to help sort out a variety of challenges and claims related to activities of the former administration;
+- Interim solicitor for the Municipality of the County of Annapolis to resolve a variety of challenges and claims related to activities of the former administration (2020-2021); and

 King's Counsel